Unsupervised pre-training of graph transformers on patient population graphs: Method

 \subsubsection{Decoder}

 The decoder consists of one or multiple linear layers for predicting outputs for the current pre-training or downstream task.
 Depending on the task, the decoder layer is adapted to fit the desired output dimensions.
+When training for an end-task the decoder is a linear output layer, with an output dimension according to the number of classes in the targeted task.
+During pre-training, the decoder also consists of linear layers, one for each input data type.
+This layer predicts an output vector in the same shape as the input data, where each element can be interpreted as the prediction for the corresponding input value.
+Even though we make a prediction for all input values, only the predictions of masked values are used to update the model.